Shoalsteed/I2PJavaSoftwareGuide/README.md

 # The I2P Router Console

-This is where you can see your network connections and information about your I2P router.
+This is where you can view your network connections and other information about your I2P router and applications.
 You will be able to see how many peers you have, and other information that will help if you need to troubleshoot.
 You can stop and start the router as well.
+Best practice is to allow your router to gracefully shut down.
+This means letting it redirect any traffic your router is handling in a way that does not cause disruptions for others.
-You will see the applications that the software includes, as well as links to some community forums and sites on the I2P network.
+You wil find here the applications that the software includes, as well as links to some community forums and sites on the I2P network.
 You will receive news when there is a a new software release, and will be able to download the latest version here as well.
 Additionally, you can find shortcuts to other available applications.
 The console is customizable and includes a default light theme with a dark theme option.
+You can also customoze your sidebar. and other elements depending on your workflow.

 **/home**